 The decision for the distribution of share dividends is the prerogative of the corporation's board of directors unless the corporation's constitutional documents provide otherwise.
-It is common for most corporations to declare the issue of share dividends at the annual general meetings of their members and to have the members approve of the dividend by the passing of an ordinary resolution.
+It is common for most corporations to declare the issue of share dividends at the annual gen-

+§ 11:67 eral meetings of their members and to have the members approve of the dividend by the passing of an ordinary resolution.